 This bulletin presents data on prosecutions and convictions by Court Type; gender and age; and disposal and offence category.
 Similar disaggregation has been applied in relation to out of court disposals data.

-In general, the overall picture is that the impact of the Covid-19 pandemic has caused a significant drop in the number of cases dealt with at courts since 2019.
-In contrast the number of out of court disposals increased from 2019, due to Covid-19 offences being dealt with by way of penalty notice.
+In general, the overall picture is that the number of cases dealt with at courts in 2021 recovered to their pre-pandemic levels.
+In contrast, the number of out of court disposals increased from 2020, due to Covid-19 offences being dealt with by way of penalty notice.

 PROSECUTIONS AND CONVICTIONS